-Our Senior Secured Credit Facility is secured by a first-priority lien on our assets, including oil and natural gas properties constituting at least 80% of the present value of our proved reserves owned now or in the future.
-Our Senior Secured Credit Facility contains both financial and non-financial covenants.
-We were in compliance with these covenants as of December 31, 2015, 2014 and 2013.
+Our Senior Secured Credit Facility is secured by a first-priority lien on certain of our assets, including oil and natural gas properties constituting at least 80% of the present value of our proved reserves owned now or in the future.
+Our Senior

+Secured Credit Facility contains both financial and non-financial covenants.
+We were in compliance with these covenants as of December 31, 2016, 2015 and 2014.

-As of December 31, 2015, we were subject to the following financial ratios on a consolidated basis:
+As of December 31, 2016, we were subject to the following financial ratios on a consolidated basis: